-Using and referencing AI tools: Any information gathered from AI tools is not your own and needs to be referenced.
-For protocols on ethical and responsible use of AI tools and related referencing guidelines, please check with your department and lecturers.
+Using and referencing AI tools: Any information gathered using AI tools is not your own and needs to be referenced.
+For referencing guidelines, please see page 15 no 8, and for protocols on ethical and responsible use of AI tools please check with your department and lecturers.
+Note that some departments do not allow the use of AI tools.
 Also consult UCT's student guide for using ChatGPT and other AI tools in Education.